 What attracted you to learning and development?

-Looking ahead: What’s in store for learning and development at ILG this year?
+Looking ahead: What’s in store for L&D at PepsiCo?

 So much!
 We are moving many of our in-person programs online and creating rich virtual experiences.
 We have new leadership programs, a new learner experience platform, more learning in the flow of work, more leaders as teachers and more investment in our learning culture.
 What’s not changing is our commitment to being a partner to and an enabler of the core business.